 Katie Caverly, Managing Director

 Katie Caverly is the Managing Director of IKOR of Charlottesville and has a versatile background in care management, human resources and product development for large and mid-size corporations.
 Ms. Caverly holds an MBA and is a Certified Senior Advisor (CSA).
 She and her Charlottesville staff passionately advocate on behalf of clients’ medical, financial, psycho-social and environmental needs via services that include comprehensive life assessments, POAs and guardianships.
+When she’s not managing IKOR of Charlottesville and its sister company, IKOR Transport, Katie can be found spending time with her husband and blended family of three boys, reading, taking meditative walks, and organizing (and re-organizing!) her recently refurbished home.

 Elizabeth Bowman, RN Advocate